The Company (film): Box office

 The Company was given a limited release on December 25, 2003, earning $93,776 in eleven theaters over its opening weekend.
 The film ultimately grossed $2,283,914 in North America and $4,117,776 in foreign markets, bringing its worldwide box office total to $6,401,690—well below its estimated $15 million budget.

 Critical response

-On Rotten Tomatoes the film has a 71% rating based on reviews from 134 critics.
+On Rotten Tomatoes the film has a 72% rating based on reviews from 131 critics.
 The site's consensus states: "Its deliberately unfocused narrative may frustrate some viewers, but The Company finds Altman gracefully applying his distinctive eye to the world of dance."
 On Metacritic it has a score of 73% based on reviews from 32 critics, indicating "generally favorable reviews".

-Roger Ebert of the Chicago Sun-Times praised the film, awarding it 3 1/2 stars out of four.
+Roger Ebert of the Chicago Sun-Times praised the film, awarding it 3 1/2 stars out of four, and positively compared Campbell's performance to Charlize Theron's in the film Monster (2003), which won the Academy Award for Best Actress.
 Ed Gonzalez of Slant Magazine similarly declared it the best movie of 2003.
 Elvis Mitchell of The New York Times called the film "enjoyably lithe and droll" and attributed a "great deal of the film's appeal" to McDowell's performance, while opining that the film "doesn't stick with you as a whole."